We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - animal dander

-- chemical scents (e.g., household detergents or perfume)
+- chemical scents such as household detergents or perfume

 Some people may also experience allergic conjunctivitis in reaction to certain medications or substances dropped into the eyes, such as contact lens solution or medicated eye drops.